Skip to main content

 This is where horizons are special.

-From the membrane paradigm, AdS/CFT, and your own derivations:
+From the membrane paradigm, AdS/CFT, and our own derivations:

 • Horizons have: